Shivali Bhammer

-Shivali Bhammer (born 20 May 1987) known as Shivali, is a British-Asian singer-songwriter and public speaker who was born and raised in London.
+Shivali Bhammer (born 20 May 1987) known as Shivali, is a British singer-songwriter, playwright and public speaker who was born and raised in London.

 As of 2023, Shivali is signed to Sony Music India and released her fourth album, The Bhajan Project 2, produced by, Arjun Coomaraswamy.
 During the 2020 Pandemic, Shivali released the singles "Shlokas" and "Jana Gana Mana" with Eros Now.

 Early and personal life

 Shivali is of Indian Gujarati heritage and was born in St Mary's Hospital London.
 Her mother, Rashmi Thakar, immigrated to the United Kingdom from Kampala, Uganda.
 Shivali's father, Gopal Bhammer, was born in Gujarat, India.